by Paul Jackson

 - If you are using origami paper that is white on one side, start with the white side facing up.
 Fold the paper left to right, unfold.
 Repeat by folding top to bottom, unfold.
 This gives a “+” crease mark.

 - Turn the paper over and fold it on the diagonal, corner to corner; unfold.
 Repeat by folding corner to corner along the other diagonal; unfold.
 This gives an “X” crease mark.

 - Collapse the paper into a waterbomb base.
 To do this, bring the top of the paper down towards the bottom while pushing the sides inwards.

 - This will naturally fold into triangle with two flaps on the left and two flaps on the right.

-- Fold two layers back to the left side, but fold at an angle as shown in 7.
+- Fold two layers back to the left side, but fold at an angle along crease A to B as shown.

-- Use your fingers and pry open the flap layers so they look like petals.
-Bend back the petal a little so it keeps its shape.
+- Use your fingers and pry open the flap layers so they look like 10a.
+If necessary, bend back the petal a little so it keeps its shape.
+Finished!